 A two-page research proposal must be submitted.
 As the PhD program aims to support emerging forms of design and scholarly practice that address the complex issues confronting the built environment, it is expected that applicants’ research proposals will be in this spirit.
 In their research proposal, applicants should describe a topic of research that relates to one of the four areas of study (history and theory, computation and fabrication, health and society, and technology and environment) as well as initial ideas for how the proposal might go beyond disciplinary lines to take advantage of synergies between these fields.
 Likewise, applicants are encouraged to describe how skills from prior studies would be developed and applied in this context.

-Although letters of commitment from faculty members are not required, the proposed topic must be congruent with the interests and expertise of at least one member of the Ph.D.
+The proposed topic must be congruent with the interests and expertise of at least one member of the Ph.D.
 Program Faculty.

 Applicants must submit a writing sample, in the form of a substantial research paper or publication.
 The writing sample must be submitted electronically and should demonstrate academic communication skills.
+Writing samples must be limited to 10 pages or less.

 Applicants who feel a visual representation of work is required to support their research proposal have the option to portfolio of work.
+The portfolio must be limited to 12 pages or less.

 - Save file name as Lastname_Firstname_PhDPortfolio and send as a single PDF file